Supporting information (1) a little theory . . . .

 The experience should go on to be replicable in real scientific terms; until then we must share as best we can and build helpful theories and models to aid research design.
 We must also offer help and advice to those who choose to explore their own consciousness.

 Rational logic, based on our bodily bound experience must hold the position that we cannot be both a discrete individual (frame) and a dispersed collection (field) – we cannot be both the pilot flying through the air and the air itself at the same time.
 Whilst conceptually we can see ourselves as an individual that is simultaneously part of a crowd our identity remains individual – we see the crowd, we do not become the crowd.
-Yet the Deeper feelings inform us that we are simultaneously both crowd and individual.
+Yet the Deeper feelings show we are simultaneously both crowd and individual; we are the pilot, the plane flying through the air and the air itself.

-How can we be both things at the same time?
+How can we be all things at the same time?
 The dead do not talk to us because individual identities do not survive bodily death.
 When the individual (frame) winds down (dies) the structure that temporarily held it together dissipates – the frame goes.
 We believe ourselves to be the frame but perhaps we are the feelings that the frame contained, both local and Deeper.
 Those feelings continue as waves in the field.
 The dead do not talk to us because the field does not need to communicate.
-Communication is a skin-bound frame activity based upon the frame’s needs.
-The field may have no needs . . . . .
+Communication is a skin-bound frame activity based upon the frame’s needs, based upon being separate.
+The field may have no needs, therefore, does not need to communicate . . . . .

 (iv) perception of layers